OpenSTEF/openstef/docs/source/user_guide/installation.rst

             pixi add openstef

-This installs ``openstef-models`` by default, which provides the core forecasting functionality.
+This installs ``openstef`` meta-package by default, which provides the core functionality including `openstef-core` and `openstef-models`.

 Installation Options
 ====================